-I recently worked on an on-boarding solution for a customer that was built as a cloud based application using Microsoft Azure and Office 365.
+I recently worked on an on-boarding solution for a customer that was built as a cloud based application using Microsoft Azure and Microsoft 365.
 It’s what Microsoft refers to as a provider-hosted app for SharePoint, and it is all the rage these days.
 Being a Microsoft developer for about 15 years, I’ve learned to be a little cautious of the newest things being pushed out by the Microsoft marketing machine.
-However, after working on very real world challenges using Office 365 and Azure, I think all hubbub is well deserved.
+However, after working on very real world challenges using Microsoft 365 and Azure, I think all hubbub is well deserved.

 In the on-boarding application, our customer had some very typical requirements that most companies might have including: